SalesConnection/Caction-Support/docs/How to Create Contact.md

 ## How to Create Contact
+This Contact section is control by access in UAC setting (refer picture).
+Add this step for them to check with their admin if they got into these scenarios :

+Scenario 1 : They don’t have contact section.<br>
+Reason : They need to have access to contact, not necessarily ‘all access granted ’, up to their admin to give which access.

+Scenario 2 : They have this contact section, but don’t have the  “Attach Contact“ plus button<br>
+Reason : They got access no.3 “All access except create/edit”
 1. From customer details page, scroll down until you find contact session.
 Click to the plus scetion<br>

   <p align="center">